cschladetsch/KAI/Readme.md

 ## Networking
 There is a large library being built around the idea of Nodes connecting to other Nodes.
 Rather than a client/server approach.

-There is a large library being built around the idea of Nodes connecting to other Nodes.
-Rather than a client/server approach.

-There is a large library being built around the idea of Nodes connecting to other Nodes.
-Rather than a client/server approach.

 I've written a similar system in C# a few years ago with .NET reflection support to make a render farm.
 Now I am doing it again with custom reflection.